Libellula depressa: Distribution and habitat

 L. depressa is found in central and southern Europe, central Asia and the Middle East.
-Its range extends northwards to England, southern Sweden and southern Finland and it occurs on some Mediterranean islands including Corsica, Sardinia, Sicily, and Menorca.
-Historically its range did not extend into Scotland, but there are now some limited populations there.
+Its range extends northwards throughout England and Wales and into southern Scotland, southern Sweden and southern Finland. and it occurs on some Mediterranean islands including Corsica, Sardinia, Sicily, and Menorca.
+Historically its range did not extend into Scotland, but it has colonised north there in recent decades.
 It is not found in Ireland or North Africa.

 L. depressa is seen near still-water lakes and ponds, feeding on many types of small insects.
 They occur in both bare and sunny locations, where it is often the first dragonfly to colonise new habitats such as newly created ponds, and well vegetated ponds.
 L. depressa are often seen away from water as the adults are very mobile and undergo a period of maturation away from water after emergence.
 The adults are also migratory.